Stay informed with daily news and our newsletters!Learn more

 Students will consider the use of the Internet as a research tool and learn how to use search engines more effectively.
 They then apply these new found skills to investigating popular myths about sexuality and contraception.
 Finally, they consider three websites they have used in the course of their research and evaluate them as sources of information.

 One of the great achievements of the Internet has been to put all kinds of information at the fingertips of millions of people.
 From online encyclopaedias to search engines, some of the most successful online services have been ways of providing answers to people's questions.
-It's not surprising, then, that more and more young people are relying on the Internet to answer their questions about that most uncomfortable of topics: sex.
-Some people, in fact, have even suggested that the Internet makes those awkward, politically troublesome sex ed. classes irrelevant.

 Young people today are exposed to a plethora of sexual imagery in media – both online and off.
 This section looks at potential impacts of exposure to pornography on the development of healthy sexuality and offers tips for protecting young children and educating older kids.